 The hard disk drive is used to store your data in the computer.
-The hard disk can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5 mm.
+The hard disk can be taken out to accommodate other serial (SATA) hard disk drives (see "Storage" on page D - 2 for specification information), however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.